EPCCed/archer2-cpp/exercises/2.2-complex/README.md

 # Complex class exercise

-In your clone of this repository, find the `complex` exercise and list the files
+In your clone of this repository, find the `2.2-complex` exercise and list the files

 ```
-$ cd archer2-cpp/exercises/complex$ ls Makefile    complex.cpp    complex.hpp    test.cpp
+$ cd archer2-cpp/exercises/2.2-complex$ ls Makefile    complex.cpp    complex.hpp    test.cpp
 ```

 The files `complex.hpp` and `complex.cpp` contain a partially working complex number class and `test.cpp` holds some basic unit tests.